Close Menu

 How long does it take to walk through Fushimi Inari?

 The main trail at Fushimi Inari is approximately 4 kilometers (2.5 miles) long and can take 2-3 hours to complete at a leisurely pace.
 If you plan to explore all the trails and temples, allow for a full day.
-(See Also: What Time of Year to Visit Galapagos – Best Wildlife Encounters)
+(See Also: Best Time To Visit Andaman Nicobar Islands?
+Ultimate Guide)

 Is Fushimi Inari open at night?